noisereduce/TorchSpectralGating/README.md

 # TorchSpectralGating

 TorchSpectralGate is a PyTorch-based implementation of Spectral Gating, an algorithm for denoising audio signals.
+ It is designed to inherit from the nn.Module class, which allows it to be used either as a standalone module or as part of a larger neural network architecture.

 The algorithm was originally proposed by Sainburg et al [1] and was previously implemented in a GitHub repository [2].
 The current implementation was developed in PyTorch to improve computational efficiency and reduce run time.